AnthonyCxx/Notes-and-Writeups/Python/GUI/Introduction to PyQt5.md

 # Create a widget (which we're using as a blank window) and then show it
 window = QWidget()
 window.show()        # <-- Show the window.
-Windows are hidden by default.
+Windows without a parent are hidden by default.

 # Start the event loop (show the window)
 app.exec_()